DiamondLightSource/httomo/docs/source/howto/httomo_features/centering.rst

          algorithm: gridrec
          init_recon: null

-.. note:: The auto-centering plugin is computationally expensive and therefore one can specify :code:`ind: mid` to be calculated only for a middle slice of your previewed data, see :ref:`previewing`.
+.. note:: The auto-centering plugin is computationally expensive and therefore one can specify :code:`ind: mid` to have it calculated only for a middle slice of your previewed data, see :ref:`previewing`.

 .. _centering_manual: